 What to serve Firni in

-Firni is traditionally served in small earthen pots called "matkas" or "shikoras".
-These cups are made of clay and are typically unglazed, giving them a rustic and authentic look.
+Firni is traditionally served in small clay pots called "matkas" or "shikoras".
+These earthen pots are made of clay and are typically unglazed, giving them a rustic and authentic look.
 Matkas are also used to serve other desserts like Kulfi and Rabri.

 What's the difference between Firni and Kheer?